Expert Craniotomy at Dignity Health - St. Rose Dominican Hospitals

 If you need brain surgery, your neurosurgeon will most likely perform a craniotomy to get direct access to your brain.
 During this procedure, he or she will create a flap of scalp to expose the bony skull and then temporarily remove a piece of bone to reach the brain.
 Craniotomy may or may not be necessary for minimally invasive neurosurgery.

-The St. Rose - Stanford Clinics Neurosurgery Program brings Stanford neurologists with expertise in craniotomy to Las Vegas and Henderson, NV.
-Find a Doctor online who performs neurosurgery and other procedures at Dignity Health - St. Rose Dominican.
-Or call 702.616.4900 to speak to someone today.
+Find a Doctor online who performs neurosurgery and other procedures at Dignity Health - St. Rose Dominican hospitals.
+Or call (702) 616-4900 to speak to someone today.

 Craniotomy is the first step in most brain surgeries.
 It involves removing a piece of the bones that form the skull.
 A craniotomy may be performed for many reasons, including:

 - Repairing blood vessel abnormalities, including arteriovenous malformations or brain aneurysms

 - Removing a blood clot, brain tumor, or cyst

 - Implanting a medical device, such as a deep brain stimulator for Parkinson’s disease